tuanvp10/eng88_python_oop/README.md

 ### - INHERITANCE
 This means that we can, and should, create "child classes", which take the properties of a "parent class" and "inherit" their traits as a starting point.
 For example, you might have a person class, but then have classes based on this such as worker, student, or similar.
 ### - POLYMORPHISM
 This is the philosophy of having many forms available.
 This means you can overwrite methods from a parent class without changing the parent class.
-This means that if you had an employee class, you might write a different "pay" method depending on the way the employee was paid (e.g some are salaried, some hourly, some get bonuses, etc etc.)
+This means that if you had an employee class, you might write a different "pay" method depending on the way the employee was paid (e.g some are salaried, some hourly, some get bonuses, etc.)

+### OOP Task 1